-Decision making is the process of making choices by setting goals, gathering information, and assessing alternative occupations.
+Decision making is the process of making choices by identifying a decision, gathering information, and assessing alternative resolutions.

-Step 3: Identify alternatives.
-Through the process of collecting information you will probably identify several possible paths of action, or alternatives.
-You may also use your imagination and information to construct new alternatives.
-In this step of the decision-making process, you will list all possible and desirable alternatives.
+As you collect information, you will probably identify several possible paths of action, or alternatives.
+You can also use your imagination and additional information to construct new alternatives.
+In this step, you will list all possible and desirable alternatives.

-Step 4: Weigh evidence.
-In this step, you draw on your information and emotions to imagine what it would be like if you carried out each of the alternatives to the end.
-You must evaluate whether the need identified in Step 1 would be helped or solved through the use of each alternative.
-In going through this difficult internal process, you begin to favor certain alternatives which appear to have higher potential for reaching your goal.
-Eventually you are able to place the alternatives in priority order, based upon your own value system.
+Draw on your information and emotions to imagine what it would be like if you carried out each of the alternatives to the end.
+Evaluate whether the need identified in Step 1 would be met or resolved through the use of each alternative.
+As you go through this difficult internal process, you’ll begin to favor certain alternatives: those that seem to have a higher potential for reaching your goal.
+Finally, place the alternatives in a priority order, based upon your own value system.

-Step 6: Take action.
-You now take some positive action which begins to implement the alternative you chose in Step 5.
+You’re now ready to take some positive action by beginning to implement the alternative you chose in Step 5.

-Step 7: Review decision and consequences.
-In the last step you experience the results of your decision and evaluate whether or not it has “solved” the need you identified in Step 1.
-If it has, you may stay with this decision for some period of time.
-If the decision has not resolved the identified need, you may repeat certain steps of the process in order to make a new decision.
-You may, for example, gather more detailed or somewhat different information or discover additional alternatives on which to base your decision.
+In this final step, consider the results of your decision and evaluate whether or not it has resolved the need you identified in Step 1.
+If the decision has not met the identified need, you may want to repeat certain steps of the process to make a new decision.
+For example, you might want to gather more detailed or somewhat different information or explore additional alternatives.